kamranzafar/rest-auth-proxy/README.md

 Running the server
 ------------------

-The auth-proxy server can run on both windows and linux.
-Simply execute the *run.bat* file on windows or *run.sh* file on linux in order to run the auth proxy server.
+The auth-proxy microservice can run on both windows and linux.
+Simply execute the *run.bat* file on windows or *run.sh* file on linux in order to run the auth proxy microservice.
 You can also install the batch file as a windows service using any Java service wrapper tools.
-The server by default logs INFO messages to console and captures a detailed log in *ras.log* file.
+The service by default logs INFO messages to console and captures a detailed log in *ras.log* file.
 The default logging preferences can be changed by updating the *conf/logging.properties* file.

 Authentication